Gulf of California: Geology

+Oceanography

 The depth of the water helps to determine its temperature.
 For example, shallow depths are directly influenced by the local temperature of the air, while deeper waters are less susceptible to changes in air temperature.
 The temperature of the water in the gulf generally experiences lows of 16 °C in winter and highs of 24 °C in summer.
 But temperatures can vary greatly in the gulf, and the water is almost always warmer by the coast than the open ocean.
 For example, the waters surrounding La Paz reach 30 °C in August, while the waters in neighboring city Cabo San Lucas, only reach 26 °C.

 Occasionally, the northern gulf will go through significantly cold winters.
 The water in the northern gulf can sometimes drop below 8 °C, which can lead to a large die-off of marine organisms.
 The animals most susceptible to the large decrease in water temperature include macroscopic algae and plankton.

 Marine life

 The narrow sea is home to a rich ecosystem.
-In addition to a wide range of endemic creatures, such as the critically endangered vaquita, it hosts many migratory species, such as the humpback whale, California gray whale, killer whale, manta ray, Humboldt squid and leatherback sea turtle, and the world's largest animal, the blue whale.
+In addition to a wide range of endemic creatures, such as the critically endangered vaquita and various species of sea urchin, it also hosts many migratory species, such as the humpback whale, California gray whale, killer whale, manta ray, Humboldt squid and leatherback sea turtle, and the world's largest animal, the blue whale.
 The unusual resident populations of fin whales and sperm whales do not migrate annually.
 The area near the Colorado River Delta has a small remnant population of totoaba.
 This region has historically been a magnet for world-class sport fishing activities, with a rich history of sporting world records.
 The region also has a rich history as a commercial fishery.
 However, the data vary wildly according to the species being studied, and the gulf's ability to recuperate after years of overfishing remains uncertain.
 Moreover, changes in terrestrial ecology, such as the vast reduction in flow from the Colorado River into the gulf, have negatively affected fisheries, particularly in the northern region.

 The gulf sustains a large number of marine mammals, many of which are rare and endangered.
 Its more than 900 islands are important nesting sites for thousands of seabirds, and its waters are primary breeding, feeding, and nursing grounds for myriad migratory and resident fish species.
 For decades, the gulf has been a primary source of two of Mexico's leading marine resources, sardines and anchovies.
 Water pollution is a problem in the gulf, but the more immediate concerns are overfishing and bottom trawling, which destroys eelgrass beds and shellfish.